trex-paxos/trex-paxos-jvm/CODING_STYLE.md

 * Static methods that operate on these records
 * Package-level encapsulation

-Creates a programming model similar to what’s found in functional languages.
+Creates a programming model similar to what is found in functional languages.
 This approach:

 * Emphasizes immutability (records are immutable)
 * Separates data (records) from behavior (static methods)